 Ajanta began her career in Asian women’s Aid working with survivors of domestic violence.
 She then worked at Nottingham Counselling Service providing one to one counselling.
 She has experience of working with management committees of third sector providing training on roles and responsibilities, recruitment, and on going support on how to manage charitable organisation.

 Lucy Cooper brings senior management experience in housing and the delivery of social care for a wide range of vulnerable groups across the United Kingdom.
-Most recently, she was Interim Chief Executive of HLG.
+Most recently, Lucy was Interim Chief Executive of HLG.
 She also has many years of experience in developing successful partnerships, alliances and working with a range of stakeholders and communities.

 Bea Giaquinto brings a wealth of experience from the Voluntary and Community Sector, having worked with people and communities who are often marginalised, including refugees and asylum seekers, people who are homeless and vulnerably housed and children in care.